gordon-rennie/refined-article/article.md

 * successfully validated data remains typed as a `String`; we've "thrown away" the potentially useful information that it's an alphanumeric string of one to 20 characters
 * we've had to write and test the validation code, and will have plenty more similar code to write as our domain grows

-Lets see if we can improve the situation; enter refinement types!
+Lets see if we can improve the situation; enter *refinement types*!

 ## Refinement Types